araffin/academic-kickstart/content/post/rliable/index.md

 ---

 It is critical for Reinforcement Learning (RL) practitioners to properly evaluate and compare results.
 Reporting results with poor comparison leads to a progress mirage and may underestimate the stochasticity of the results.
 To this end, [Deep RL at the Edge of the Statistical Precipice](https://arxiv.org/abs/2108.13264) (Neurips Oral) provides recommendations for a more rigorous evaluation of DeepRL algorithms.
-The paper comes with an open-source library named [rliable](https://agarwl.github.io/rliable/).
+The paper comes with an open-source library named [rliable](https://github.com/google-research/rliable).

 This blog post is meant to be a visual explanation of the tools used by the [rliable](https://agarwl.github.io/rliable/) library to better evaluate and compare RL algorithms.
-We will through the different recommendation of the authors and give a visual explanation for each of them.
+We will go through the different recommendations of the authors and give a visual explanation for each of them.

 ## Score Normalization